xcpretty/xcpretty/README.md

 XCPretty is designed to be piped with `xcodebuild` and thus keeping 100% compatibility with it.
 This means, when `xcodebuild` works, `xcpretty` works.

+It plays well with Makefiles and Rakefiles, and it should retain the `stderr` and status code from `xcodebuild`.

 ## XCPretty isn't
 Unlike [xctool](https://github.com/facebook/xctool), `xcpretty` isn't a build tool.